gukoff/gukoff.github.io/_posts/2024-09-05-steve-ballmer-was-wrong.markdown

 >
 > _Should you accept to play this game?_

-Steve Ballmer [in this interview on YouTube](https://youtu.be/svCYbkS0Sjk?si=89kJu8Ukkr9QpkFX&t=34) tells that you should not play this game for 2 reasons:
+Steve Ballmer argues in [this YouTube interview](https://youtu.be/svCYbkS0Sjk?si=89kJu8Ukkr9QpkFX&t=34) that there are two reasons why you should not play this game:

-1. There are a lot of numbers that would lose you money, and the expected value is negative even if he picks values between 1 and 100 at random.
+1. There are many numbers that would result in a loss, making the expected value negative even if he randomly picks numbers between 1 and 100.
-2. He can also pick the number adversarially, i.e. pick the numbers that will take the longest for you to get with binary search.
+2. He can strategically pick numbers that would require the longest time for you to find using binary search.

-In his post, John [refutes](https://blog.jgc.org/2024/09/steve-ballmers-binary-search-interview.html) the first point and shows that if Ballmer picks the number randomly, the expected value of the game is positive: **$0.20**.
+However, John counters Ballmer's first point in his [blog post](https://blog.jgc.org/2024/09/steve-ballmers-binary-search-interview.html) by demonstrating that if Ballmer selects the number randomly, the expected value of the game is actually positive: **$0.20**.

-I will refute the second point and show that the expected value of the game is positive in general.
+I will refute the second point and demonstrate that the expected value of the game is positive regardless of Ballmer's strategy.

-You can win money no matter the Ballmer's strategy.

-## How can Ballmer choose numbers adversarially?
+## How can Ballmer pick numbers adversarially?

-Let's say you always try to find the number using the binary search.There are 32 out of the 100 numbers, that you need to ask 6 questions to guess.
+Let's assume you always employ the binary search strategy to find the number.
+Out of the 100 numbers, there are 32 that would require you to ask 6 questions to make a guess.

-Assuming Ballmer knows your strategy, he can always pick one of these "losing" numbers, and you'll lose money on every game.
+If Ballmer is aware of your strategy, he can always select one of these "losing" numbers, resulting in a loss for you in every game.

-This is true for any "fixed" search pattern.
-There will be at least 32 numbers that lose you money, and Ballmer can pick one of them.
+This holds true for any "fixed" search pattern.
+There will always be at least 32 numbers that would result in a loss, and Ballmer can choose one of them.

 ## How can you counter?

 Here we're getting into the **game theory** territory.

 Instead of using a single fixed search pattern, you can prepare a set of different search patterns.
-Then in the beginning of the game draw one of these patterns with some probability and stick to it during the game.
+Then at the beginning of the game, draw one of these patterns with some probability and stick to it during the game.

 > [In game theory](https://en.wikipedia.org/wiki/Strategy_(game_theory)#Pure_and_mixed_strategies), you call it a **mixed strategy** based on the **strategy set** of multiple **pure strategies**.